What Is Neroli?

 What Does Neroli Smell Like?

-The delicate relaxing scent of neroli is fresh, floral and citrus.
+Neroli has a fresh, floral and citrus scent profile that is light and relaxing.
 Imagine taking a deep breath under a citrus tree in the Italian countryside.

 Variations of Neroli in Perfumery: